Luisa Capetillo: Literary scholarship

 Historian Jorrell A. Meléndez-Badillo states that Capetillo formed part of an anarchist "counter-republic of letters": a network of writers who used their writing as a form of political struggle.
-Independent researcher Julio Ramos lists Capetillo as one of several 20th-century Puerto Rican writers who challenged the idea that writing was an upper-class activity.
+Independent researcher Julio Ramos lists Capetillo as one of several twentieth-century Puerto Rican writers who challenged the idea that writing was an upper-class activity.
 Researcher Nancy Bird-Soto states that Capetillo's writing reflects her "subversive nonconformism".
 According to Bird-Soto, Capetillo's nonconformism stemmed from her anarchist beliefs and her marginalized status as a Caribbean woman.
 In taking a nonconformist position, Bird-Soto argues, Capetillo challenges the colonial power structure by "proposing emancipated ways of being Puerto Rican".

 Researcher Araceli Tinajero states that Capetillo's career as a reader influenced her writing, with her early work being "written to be read aloud".
 Bird-Soto and Othoniel Rosa agree with this assessment.
 Bird-Soto describes Capetillo's writing as "urgent", with syntax that is sometimes difficult to grasp.
 She argues that this reflects the patterns of oral speech, as "listeners at the factory would not have to concern themselves too much to think about sentence clauses".
 Rivera Berruz also argues that Capetillo's style was designed to connect with her working-class audience and that she used popular genres such as drama and prose to spread her ideas.

 Utopias are a common theme in Capetillo's work.
 La humanidad en el futuro is a utopian novel about a general strike.
 According to researcher Othoniel Rosa, La humanidad en el futuro "respects the conventions of the genre" and references other utopian stories published around the same time.
 In the prologue to Mi opinión..., Capetillo admits that her commitment to her ideals is "utopic", but argues that a society based around them is possible.
 The play Influencia de las ideas modernas, from the collection of the same name, also features a utopian, egalitarian vision of society as envisioned by classical anarchists like Kropotkin.